mafifafm/pxt-microbit/docs/courses/csintro/radio/unplugged.md

 For this activity, each student will need a Ragga and battery pack, as well as the teacher who will be the Master controller.

 There are four parts to this unplugged activity:
-* Setup: Set up the code on all micro:bits
+* Setup: Set up the code on all Raggas
 * Explore: Let students experience the game first
 * Discuss: Talk about observations, theories, propose strategies
 * Test: Play again, testing different strategies and approaches for containing outbreak